-Like I said earlier, this application comes with a lot of premium features and it’s now the only one that is available on the App Store.
-Of course, you will have to pay $4.99 in order to download Vidyo! for your iPhone or iPad.
+Like I said earlier, this application comes with a lot of premium features, and it’s now the only one that is available on the App Store.
+Of course, you will have to pay $4.99 to download Vidyo! for your iPhone or iPad.

 Update #3: The app is now available for sideloading through Cydia Impactor, which requires no jailbreak at all.